+Staff member's name (please print)

-Staff member's signature
+Staff member's signature Date

-Staff member's signature Date This form will be retained on file by authoriz computer/network/Internet use. ed faculty designee for duration of applicable Drug Free School and C Community Policy 4070 AND POLICIES PROHIBITING THE UNLAWFUL POSSES ALCOHOL ON THE SCHOOL PREMISES OR AS A PART I, the undersigned, do by affixing my signature here the school district against any employee of the school distribution of illicit drugs or alcohol on the school premises by school district premises or as a part of any of the school administrative directive.
-I further understand by affixing my stermination of my employment and referral of me for crimin these standards.
-I further agree to be bound by these standard policies have been explained to my satisfaction and full eto acknowledge that I understand the absolute prohibition of trict to engage in unlawful possession, use, manufacture, or a or as a part of any of the school district's activities as defined ool district's activities as defined by school board policy or signature hereto that disciplinary sanctions up to and including all prosecution may be imposed upon me for any violation of ds and acknowledge that I have been fully notified and that all understanding by appropriate school personnel.
-I furtherly and is a material term and condition of my employment by
+This form will be retained on file by authorize computer/network/Internet use. zed faculty designee for duration of applicable

+Drug Free School and Community Policy 4070

+AND POLICIES PROHIBITING THE UNLAWFUL POSSE ALCOHOL ON THE SCHOOL PREMISES OR AS A PART I, the undersigned, do by affixing my signature her the school district against any employee of the school distribution of illicit drugs or alcohol on the school premise by school district premises or as a part of any of the school ministrative directive.
+I further understand by affixing my termination of my employment and referral of me for crimin these standards.
+I further agree to be bound by these standard policies have been explained to my satisfaction and full ECEIPT OF THE BOARD OF EDUCATION STANDARDS ESSION, USE, OR DISTRIBUTION OF ILLICIT DRUGS OR TOF ANY OF THE SCHOOL'S ACTIVITIES.
+The eto acknowledge that I understand the absolute prohibition of strict to engage in unlawful possession, use, manufacture, or so or as a part of any of the school district's activities as defined by school board policy of signature hereto that disciplinary sanctions up to and including that prosecution may be imposed upon me for any violation of the result of the properties of the properties and acknowledge that I have been fully notified and that all understanding by appropriate school personnel.
+I further that is a material term and condition of my employment by

+Staff member's name (please print)